themapglobal/backend-demo/README.md

-# The Map: Backend Demo
+# The Map: Backend Demo Leveraging ocean.py

 This is a Python-based demo that populates some Goal and Project nodes